Telvin Smith: Professional career

+Pre-draft

-On January 21, 2014, it was announced that Smith would play in the 2014 Senior Bowl as part of Jacksonville Jaguars' head coach Gus Bradley's South team.
+On January 21, 2014, it was announced that Smith would play in the 2014 Senior Bowl as part of Jacksonville Jaguars head coach Gus Bradley's South team.
 On January 25, 2014, Smith made five combined tackles and had a tackle for a loss with South teammate Deandre Coleman as the South defeated the North 20–10.
 Smith went on to attend the NFL Scouting Combine in Indianapolis, Indiana and was one of 35 collegiate linebackers performing.
 He performed the majority of combine drills, but opted to skip the bench press, short shuttle, and three-cone drill.
 Smith finished second among all participating linebackers in the 40-yard dash and tied for 12th in the broad jump.
-On March 18, 2014, he attended Florida State's pro day and performed the short shuttle, three-cone drill, and positional drills for scouts and team representatives from all 32 NFL teams, including head coaches Mike Tomlin (Steelers), Chip Kelly (Eagles), Jim Caldwell (Lions), and Mike Zimmer (Vikings).
+On March 18, 2014, he attended Florida State's pro day and performed the short shuttle, three-cone drill, and positional drills for scouts and team representatives from all 32 NFL teams, including head coaches Mike Tomlin (Pittsburgh Steelers), Chip Kelly (Philadelphia Eagles), Jim Caldwell (Detroit Lions), and Mike Zimmer (Minnesota Vikings).

 2014

-The Jacksonville Jaguars selected Smith in the fifth round (144th overall) of the 2014 NFL Draft.
+The Jaguars selected Smith in the fifth round (144th overall) of the 2014 NFL draft.
 He was the 17th linebacker selected in 2014.

-On May 27, 2014, the Jacksonville Jaguars signed Smith to a four-year, $2.43 million contract that includes a signing bonus of $211,052.
+On May 27, 2014, the Jaguars signed Smith to a four-year, $2.43 million contract that includes a signing bonus of $211,052.

 Throughout training camp, Smith competed against Geno Hayes, LaRoy Reynolds, and Dekoda Watson for a job as one of the starting outside linebackers.
-He became the frontrunner for the starting weakside linebacker job after Dekoda Watson started camp on the Physically unable to Perform list (PUP) due to a sports hernia injury.
-Head coach Gus Bradley named Smith the backup outside linebacker behind starters Geno Hayes and LaRoy Reynolds to start the regular season.
+He became the frontrunner for the starting weakside linebacker job after Watson started camp on the physically unable to perform list (PUP) due to a sports hernia injury.
+Bradley named Smith the backup outside linebacker behind starters Hayes and Reynolds to start the regular season.